wolfy-j/goffli/README.md

 You can also find binaries [here](https://github.com/spiral/goffli/releases).

 # Usage
-By default Goffli only able to display media information about given file:
+By default Goffli only able to display media information about a given file:

 ```
 goffli info video.mp4